B1 Phrasal Verbs: Tu Clave para el Inglés Intermedio

 The president’s comments set off a debate on education.

-She set off on these trips, often in the small hours of the morning, leaving Peter to the ostensible care of Mickey.
+She set off on these trips, often in the small hours of the morning.

 The manager set out his plans for the coming year.